Mount Broderick

 Mount Broderick is a summit in Yosemite National Park, United States.
 With an elevation of 6696 ft, Mount Broderick is the 1573rd highest summit in the state of California.

 Mount Broderick was named for David C. Broderick, a United States Senator from California.

 There are rock climbing routes on Mount Broderick.

+Climbing Mount Broderick requires a wilderness permit, obtainable at all Yosemite visitor centers.